seagle0128/.emacs.d/README.md

 package](https://github.com/seagle0128/.emacs.d/archive/master.zip) directly and
 extract to `~.emacs.d`.

 Then start emacs.
-Wait for a several minutes to install packages at the first startup.
+Wait for a while to install packages at the first startup.
 Enjoy!

 ## Update